dany25/StopSignsProject/README.md

 Chosing k=5 components seems like a good choice, and enables us to preserve 70% of the variance of the data.

 #### Transforming and fitting the training data
 We then transform the training data by projecting the vectorized image vectors on the space spanned by the 5 principal loading vectors.
-We obtain three matrices X_train, X_val and X_test that we are going to use to train a model, validate to tune hyperparameter if needed and test it on a new source of data to obtain an accurate estimation of the performance of the model.
+We obtain three matrices X_train, X_val and X_test that we are going to use to train a model, validate to tune the hyperparameters, if needed, and test it on a new source of data to obtain an accurate estimation of the performance of the model.

 We choose a Nearest-Neighbor Regression algorithm as the machine learning regression model.
-In fact, looking at the 2D-projection, we notice that the data remains far away from one to another when the heading is sensibly different, but the datapoint of the same heading are located in a small area.
+In fact, looking at the 2D-projection, we notice that the data remains far away from one to another when the headings are sensibly different, but the datapoint of the same heading are located in a small area.

 We choose a first model hyperparameter, that is the number of nearest neighbor to be equal to 3 and we fit the model with the training projected data.